dsyer/demorunner-jupyter/README.md

 ### Nix Shell

 The `shell.nix` sets up a virtual python environment with `pip`.
+You can create the environment with `nix-shell` on the command line.
+This will drop you into a shell with the environment activated.

-If you have the [Nix extension](https://marketplace.visualstudio.com/items?itemName=bbenoist.Nix) for VSCode installed, you can open the project locally (without a devcontainer) by selecting the `shell.nix` file as an environment.
+If you have the [Nix environment extension](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) for VSCode installed, you can open the project locally (without a devcontainer) by selecting the `shell.nix` file as an environment.
+You might need to manually reload the window after selecting the environment.

-## Conda
+### Conda

 If you use conda, you can create a new environment with the `environment.yml` file: